webpack/webpack.js.org/content/configuration/output.md

 But if you download this script, first you may get a error: `define is not defined`, it’s ok!
 If you are distributing your library with AMD, then your users need to use RequireJS to load it.

-Now that you have requirejs loaded, you can load your library.
+Now that you have RequireJS loaded, you can load your library.

 But, `require([ _what?_ ])`?